Going beyond AI Agents in customer service

 It’s perhaps an arbitrary difference in terms given that both are AI chatbots, and some tools that are labelled as agents will share functionality with concierges.
 But let’s explain how we think the two terms differ.

 Loosely speaking, an AI Agent is great for telling you things.
 An AI Concierge is great at doing things for you.
 But what does that mean?
-Through integrations with a retailer's technology stack, a concierge can find the relevant information and also perform tasks just like a human agent could.
+Through integrations with a retailer’s technology stack, a concierge can find the relevant information and also perform tasks just like a human agent could.
+AI agents and concierges can also support sales, manage subscription services, and handle e-commerce inquiries, making them valuable across various industries.

 For instance, when it comes to returns, the concierge would be able to find the specific order based on your email or order number, and extract all of the items from that order.
 Then, it could ask the customer to select the specific items they want to return, and then use that information, plus the customer’s details, to generate a return label automatically.

 If a customer asks where an order is, an AI agent would send them to a tracking page or share a tracking link.
 Whereas a concierge would go to the tracking page and extract the status.
-This means that if the tracking page says "delivered" but the customer says it has not been delivered, the concierge can see the mismatch and start to escalate the situation.
-Through integrations with order management, the concierge can even order a replacement item, or through connections to payment systems, it can issue a refund, depending on the customer's preferences.
+This means that if the tracking page says “delivered” but the customer says it has not been delivered, the concierge can see the mismatch and start to escalate the situation.
+Through integrations with order management, the concierge can even order a replacement item, or through connections to payment systems, it can issue a refund, depending on the customer’s preferences.
+Additionally, connecting and integrating with other platforms such as CRMs and support tools helps deliver seamless customer support across channels.

-In short, an AI agent is about arming an AI with as much knowledge as a human agent would have, allowing it to answer simple questions that don't require expertise.
+In short, an AI agent is about arming an AI with as much knowledge as a human agent would have, allowing it to answer simple questions that don’t require expertise.
 In the same way, an AI Concierge has been given many of the skills of a human agent to find the answers, perform actions, and resolve problems.
-You can watch our demo to see one in action.
+AI concierges can help improve resolution rates and support customer service teams by efficiently handling escalations and providing detailed information to teams when needed.

 Are both good at Ticket Deflection?